seanconlon29/Tap-into-Your-Tastes/README.md

 </figure>

 #### Collaborative Model
 This model was created to predict each users rating based on similars users ratings.
-This will provide an accurate list This model was created to predict a users' rating based on similar ratings of certain beers.
-Using this information it will then provide an accurate list of 5 beers that the user will most likely enjoy.
-The recommendations created were for not only recommending beers, but also breweries that produce similar ones to those highly rated.
+This will provide an accurate list of 5 beers that the user will most likely enjoy.
+The recommendations created were for not only beers, but also breweries that produce similar beers to those highly rated.

-REWORD COMPLETELY, AWFUL JOB SEAN

 This model performed decently well compared to the RMSE and MAE scores of the baseline which uses the NormalPredictor algorithm.
 It was then tested using multiple algoritms such as SVD and KNNBasic, along with parameter tuning of the model.
 Overall, the model performed pretty well with an RMSE and MAE of 0.3 meaning the accuracy performed was approximately 70%.